AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 * Direct, customer-facing applications
 * Employee-facing enterprise applications

 SaaS applications that are designed for the cloud and those with roots as partner database applications typically are multi-tenant applications.
 These SaaS applications deliver a specialized software application as a service to their tenants.
 Tenants can access the application service and have full ownership of associated data stored as part of the application.
 But to take advantage of the benefits of SaaS, tenants must surrender some control over their own data.
-They trust the SaaS service provider to keep their data safe and isolated from other tenants' data.
+They trust the SaaS service provider to keep their data safe and isolated from other tenants’ data.
 Examples of this kind of multi-tenant SaaS application are MYOB, SnelStart, and Salesforce.com.
 Each of these applications can be partitioned along tenant boundaries and support the application design patterns we discuss in this article.

 Applications that provide a direct service to customers or to employees within an organization (often referred to as users, rather than tenants) are another category on the multi-tenant application spectrum.
 Customers subscribe to the service and do not own the data that the service provider collects and stores.
-Service providers have less stringent requirements to keep their customers' data isolated from each other beyond government-mandated privacy regulations.
+Service providers have less stringent requirements to keep their customers’ data isolated from each other beyond government-mandated privacy regulations.
 Examples of this kind of customer-facing multi-tenant application are media content providers like Netflix, Spotify, and Xbox LIVE.
 Other examples of easily partitionable applications are customer-facing, Internet-scale applications, or Internet of Things (IoT) applications in which each customer or device can serve as a partition.
 Partition boundaries can separate users and devices.

 Not all applications partition easily along a single property such as tenant, customer, user, or device.
 A complex enterprise resource planning (ERP) application, for example, has products, orders, and customers.
 It usually has a complex schema with thousands of highly interconnected tables.